-Act responsibly - Even if you´re not a shopping freak you can support fair trading by speaking about the power of ethical shopping.
+Act responsibly - Even if you're not a shopping freak you can support fair trading by speaking about the power of ethical shopping.

 Don’t increase your debt - Prepare a list of priorities and only look for items you can actually afford.

 Consider purchasing technology that has a longer shelf life, made with durable materials that are preferably recyclable.
-In the example of computers, the operating system should work with older hardware.

 Emotional shopping - Often going to stores and purchasing compulsively can make you feel better.
 But does more stuff really equal more happiness?
-Try cleaning out your home for a whole day, and you will soon realise that it´s quite the opposite.
+Try cleaning out your home for a whole day, and you will soon realise that it's quite the opposite.
 A house with less junk feels much happier and is also easier to maintain.

 Having fewer things will make you appreciate the space and most important: the stuff you do enjoy.
-Limit your living área to the things you really love and care about.
+Limit your living area to the things you really love and care about.

 Known for deliberately designing products not to last, this corporate strategy to turn one-time customers into repeat buyers is becoming a significant problem for those willing to consume responsibly.